hossnys/threefold_new/content/page/home/cta2/cta2.md

 link4: https://t.me/threefold
 ---

 We are not a company, but more like humans helping other humans.
-Our mission is bold and motivates every step we take
+Our mission is bold and motivates every step we take.